 Kant’s intervention in this aspect of philosophy could be summed up as him saying: ‘Look, folks have been trying to make progress in the field of metaphysics for millennia in a haphazard way.
 They’ve allowed reason to cook up its own intellectual systems entirely distinct from experience, or have extrapolated wildly from experience.
 In doing that, they’ve created all kinds of totally unverifiable ideas—such as Platonic forms, specific conceptions of God, and immortal immaterial souls—and have also engaged in various wrongheaded debates—such as whether there is causal free will in reality, or whether reality (not the universe, mind you, but reality) is infinite in regards to time and space.
 Such philosophers, though starting from the world or from their understanding, have strayed far beyond the bounds of all possible experience.’

-That, he contends, is a big mistake.
+That, to him, is a big mistake.
 Brilliant people, Kant contends, have wasted untold hours and effort in the creation and discussion of such apparently coherent metaphysical ideas—all of which were created without first establishing how or if it would be possible to distinguish truth from falsehood in metaphysics, and hence none of which can be said to have actually expanded our knowledge in any real way.
 So, he writes, with biting criticism: “We may blunder in various ways in metaphysics without any fear of being detected in falsehood.
 For we never can be refuted by experience if we but avoid self-contradiction.”
 (Kant Prolegomena 982)

 [. . .] there are doubtless many who, like myself, have not been able to find in all the fine things that have for long past been written in this department anything that has advanced the science by so much as a finger’s breadth.
 We find indeed the giving a new point to definitions, the supplying of lame proofs with new crutches, the adding to the crazy-quilt of metaphysics fresh patches or changing its pattern; but all this is not what the world requires.
 The world is tired of metaphysical assertions; what is wanted is the possibility of this science, the sources from which certainty therein can be derived, and certain criteria by which it may distinguish the dialectical illusion of pure reason from truth.
 (Kant Prolegomena 1004)